hadley/adv-r/Rcpp.md

       all.equal(vacc1(age, female, ily), vacc3(age, female, ily))
     )

-The original blog post forgot to do this, and hence introduced a bug in the C++ version: `0.004` instead of `0.04`.
+The original blog post forgot to do this, and hence introduced a bug in the C++ version: it used `0.004` instead of `0.04`.
 Finally, we can benchmark our three approaches:

     microbenchmark(
       vacc1(age, female, ily),
       vacc2(age, female, ily),
       vacc3(age, female, ily)

 Not surprisingly, our original approach with loops is very slow.
 Vectorising in R gives a huge speedup, and we can eke out even more performance (~10x) with the C++ loop.
 I was a little surprised that the C++ was so much faster, but it is because the R version has to create 11 vectors to store intermediate results, where the C++ code only needs to create 1.

 ## Standalone C++

 The examples in this chapter have focused on inline C++ because it's easy to copy, paste and experiment, with a minimum of infrastructure to set up.
 For real problems, it's usually easier to use standalone C++ files so that you get:

-* one compilation step for all functions

-* can easily define C++ helper functions

-* easier transition to packaged code

 * better editor support: C++ editors (like RStudio) can provide syntax highlighting, code completion, help, "go to definition", refactoring, and static code analysis

 * better line numbers in error messages

+* one compilation step for multiple functions

+* define C++ helper functions that are not available in R

+* an easier transition to an R package

 The following sections describe how to use either individual C++ files and how to include Rcpp code in a package.